assiamoksit/movie-roi-sql-analysis/README.md

 ![Average ROI by Budget Tier](charts/budget_tier_roi.png)

 This one surprised me.
-The usual assumption is that spending more makes a movie a safer bet — but cheaper movies actually made back far more relative to what they cost.
+The usual assumption is that spending more makes a movie a safer bet, but cheaper movies actually made back far more relative to what they cost.
 A few breakout low-budget hits are part of the story, but the pattern held up consistently: a bigger budget buys a bigger production, not necessarily a better return.